gvwilson/thirdbit/src/fiction/arecibo/index.md

 "Up the hill, my *beg*.
 Some crazy man saying we can have the gold if we leave the books."
-He snaps his fingers at Otgon, who holds up the candlestick like a child showing a toy he has made.
+He snaps his fingers at Otgon, who holds up the candlestick like a child showing a toy he has found.

 The *beg* narrows his eyes.
 "An Ethiopian?